What is RTL-SDR?

 Dropped samples are okay if you are just visualizing the spectrum, but will cause problems if you want to demodulate/decode signals.

 The native resolution is 8 bits, but the Effective Number of Bits (ENOB) is estimated at ~7.
 Decimation in software may raise this value.

 Since these dongles are intended for TV, most dongles will have an input impedance of approximately 75 Ohms, although it is unlikely to be exactly 75 Ohms over the entire frequency range.

 Remember that the mismatch loss when using 50 Ohm cabling on a 75 Ohm input will be very minimal at less than 0.177 dB.

 The 75 Ohm impedance for the R820T can be checked on the datasheet which can be downloaded here.

 However, newer dongles that come with SMA connectors will be 50 Ohms.

 Generally, at least a dual core processor of some sort will be required for most general GUI based software defined radio software.
 Command line tools and ADS-B decoders may work with less powerful hardware.
 Single board PCs like the Raspberry Pi 3, and Android mobile devices can also run several applications.

 What dongle should I buy?

-The R820T also is generally regarded as having better performance and sensitivity for most interesting frequencies.
-For ADS-B, the R820T is much more sensitive at 1090 MHz.
+The R820T2 is generally regarded as having better performance and sensitivity for most interesting frequencies compared to the E4000.
+For ADS-B, the R820T2 is much more sensitive at 1090 MHz.
 There are now also the R820T2 dongles, which offer increased sensitivity over the R820T.
-For these reasons, the R820T is currently the recommended dongle, unless you need the greater frequencies the E4000 provides and are willing to pay a premium price.
+For these reasons, the R820T2 is currently the recommended dongle, unless you need the higher frequencies that the E4000 provides and are willing to pay a premium price.